User Community Service Desk Downloads

 In addition, matching proposals are produced by AI Matching, which generates a set of matching proposals based on previous user decisions and AI model training.

-In MDM Web App you can see all matching proposals available for your data, resolve them yourself, or assign a task to other team members.
-For more information about resolving matching proposals, see Resolve matching proposals.
+In MDM Web App, you can see all matching proposals available for your data, resolve them yourself, or assign a task to other team members.

-• You go through the listing and resolve matching proposals on your own.
+• You go through matching proposals and resolve them on your own.

-• You were assigned a task that includes working with matching proposals.
+• You are assigned a task related to matching proposals.

 To quickly get started with matching proposals, follow these steps:

-5. Compare records in the compare section to decide if they can be merged.
-For more information about comparing records, see Compare records.
+4. Compare remaining records to decide if they can be merged.

-6. Merge the master records or match or split the instances based on the comparison.
-For more information, see Resolve matching proposals.
+5. Merge the master records or merge or split the instances based on the comparison.
+For details, see Resolve matching proposals.

 Matching proposals listing